cuplv/QuarkPaper/pldi22_rebuttal.md

-is in fact a fork of Quark -- the system from Kaki et al. Carmot extends Quark with an more efficient network and storage layer (due to Scylla), and a runtime component that is activated only during a merge (happens in a background thread). **There is no additional overhead associated with a user action**.
+is in fact a fork of Quark -- the system from Kaki et al. Carmot extends Quark with an more efficient network and storage layer (due to Scylla), and a runtime component that is activated only during a merge (happens in a background thread). **It is important to note that Carmot does not introduce any additional overhead on a user action to guarantee convergence**.
 When a user submits an action, it is immediately executed and committed to the local version.
 Thus, insofar as user interaction is concerned, Carmot is qualitatively no different from any other CRDT system.
 Unfortunately, we couldn't find a standardized CRDT system (akin to Quark for MRDTs) for us to do comparisons against.

 It is possible to give theoretical upper bound on staleness in Carmot.
-Ring topology guarantees the uniqueness of LCAs (Lemma 3.4) by construction (without a need for synchronization).
+We have proved (elsewhere) that a ring topology guarantees the uniqueness of LCAs by construction without a need for global synchronization.
 If replicas are organized as a ring, the maximum staleness is the sum of latencies on the circumference of the ring.
 Hence if we have replicas distributed across US-east and US-west, it is reasonable to expect staleness to be in the order of 100ms.
 As it stands now, our implementation simply reflects our formal model, which includes no such optimizations.
-Lastly, we'd like to note that mere presence of synchronization doesn't necessarily lead to unacceptable performance.
-Google docs, for instance, relies on a centralized OT server to coordinate all its edits and yet has acceptable performance.
+Lastly, we'd like to note that there exist real distributed applications that make use of synchronization in practice.
+Google docs, for instance, relies on a centralized OT server to coordinate all its edits yet remains usable.

 Reviewer A
 ----------